akadane87/guess-that-dev-front/README.md

 Deployed Back: https://aqueous-falls-94606.herokuapp.com/

-Wire Frames/User Stories:
+Front End Wire Frames/User Stories:
 <img src="http://i.imgur.com/WzZ27yYg.jpg" alt="wireframes">
-A user should be able to go through authentication and own data.
+A user should be able to go through authentication.
+A user should be able to play and end a game.
+A user should be

 Installation Dependancies:
 Should you choose to fork or download this repository - Simply run npm install after you have intialized it.